badpaybad/DDDEventSourcing/README.md

  # Guider
  - Clone and open with visual studio 2017
- - Rebuill all solution to restore nuget package
+ - Rebuild all solution to restore nuget package

  ## class MemoryMessageBuss
  - Fake message buss